 Tactile images are changing the lives of the blind and disabled.
 Learn more about their experiences.

 This presentation highlights tactile imaging technology and experiences which allow individuals who are blind and disabled to develop an intimate connection with a wide range of visual and graphic material.
-Panelists will discuss the opportunities in making the visual experience multisensory across modalities, create inclusion and accessibility irrespective of ability/disability, provide unique educational perspectives, and discuss current grant funding opportunities for tactile exhibitions.
+Panelists will discuss opportunities that make the visual experience multi-sensory across modalities, create inclusion and accessibility irrespective of ability/disability, and provide unique educational perspectives.
+They will also discuss current grant funding opportunities for tactile exhibitions.

 Attend the presentation & receive a sample tactile images kit.

 Corey Timpson is an active collaborator and thought leader in multisensory experience design, digital media, and museological discourses.

 As Vice President, Exhibition, Research, and Design, at the Canadian Museum for Human Rights (CMHR), Corey was responsible for the direction and oversight of exhibition programs, research and curation, design and production across all media, digital platforms, and collections.
 As the project director for the design-build of the CMHR, his focus was on collecting and interpreting difficult knowledge and presenting it through a multisensory, inclusive, transmedia storytelling approach.
 Corey also championed the creation of and directed the Museum’s internationally recognized inclusive design and accessibility practices.